stanford-crfm/levanter/docs/Getting-Started-TPU-VM.md

 ```

 The `--config_path` argument can be a local path, a GCS path, or any URL loadable by fsspec. `--trainer.wandb.id` must be unique
-to use WandB, and `--trainer.wandb.name` is a human-readable name for the run, though it is where checkpoints
+to use WandB, and `--trainer.wandb.name` is a human-readable name for the run,
-will be written (specifically to `gs://path/to/checkpoints/${RUN_NAME}`), so you should probably use a unique name.
 With this configuration (unless `trainer.load_checkpoint` is false), Levanter will automatically
 try to load the latest checkpoint if it exists.